-When it comes to animal abuse I want to make it perfectly clear that other than being fed grain, animals are not being abused in feedlots for several reasons.
+When it comes to animal abuse I want to make it perfectly clear that other than being fed grain, most animals are not being abused in feedlots for several reasons.
 Number one is that all farm animals have a herd instinct.
 They like being in the company of their peers.
 It actually gives them great comfort in that they feel more secure being in the herd or flock.
 Two, all animals love welfare.
 If they have "sweet" feed and clean water close by day after day, that eliminates their next great concern.
-Unbeknownst to them though is the next benefit.
+Unbeknownst to them, though, is the next benefit.
 That is healthcare and protection from the environment.
 Feedlot managers are healthcare fanatics.
 Every sick animal costs money.
 Every death represents a total loss.
 Also, animals in confinement are less vulnerable to the vagaries of nature and predators.

 For some odd reason we keep hearing all these horror stories about animal abuse.
 I call it odd because to believe those stories and assume that they are the norm in argriculture is crazy.
 Animal abuse is not tolerated by anyone who dedicates his life to raising livestock.
 Sure there are always rogues in every profession.
 So just like in the general population of people where some abuse other people, there are bad apples in the ranching game.
 But for a fact there are way more bad people abusing people than bad people abusing livestock.